• Skip to main content

 Pediatric Emergency Medicine Ultrasound

-The pediatric emergency point of care ultrasound ultrasound (POCUS) program aims to provide education and training in POCUS to the section’s faculty and fellows.
-A special curriculum has been developed to ensure our fellows receive the necessary training to became qualified in performing the basic PEM POCUS applications and confident with their image acquisition and interpretation skills.
-Our goal is to have our fellows meet the minimum credentialing criteria suggested by the American College of Emergency Physicians or the recommendations of P2network by the time they graduate the fellowship.
+The pediatric emergency point of care ultrasound (POCUS) program aims to provide education and training in POCUS to the section’s faculty and fellows.
+Our curriculum has been developed to ensure our fellows receive the necessary training to become both qualified in performing the essential POCUS applications and confident with their image acquisition and interpretation skills.
+Our goal is to have our fellows meet the credentialing criteria suggested by the American College of Emergency Physicians and be proficient in the skills recommended by the P2Network by the time they graduate fellowship.

 Lectures and Hands-on Sessions